Alder Hey to use Microsoft HoloLens to improve surgery | Innovation

 Robert Hogg, chief executive of Black Marble, said: “HoloLens has powerful visualisation capabilities.
 Coupled with the Surface Hub, which is excellent for transforming collaborative experiences, we saw a range of opportunities for creating engaging user experiences.
 The common factor for both these devices is that they are delivered on the Universal Windows Platform (UWP), which enabled us to write the application once, and still take advantage of the best features of both devices.”

-Clinical director of Innovation at Alder Hey, Iain Hennessey said: “It’s incredibly important that we embrace technology to get our best people out there and do extraordinary things.
+Clinical director of at Alder Hey, Iain Hennessey said: “It’s incredibly important that we embrace technology to get our best people out there and do extraordinary things.
 At the end of the day, the health of children is more important than anything else.”

 Check out the video below to see how the technology is being used within Alder Hey.